Emmotes/ic_spoilers/docs/grimm.md

 {
     "id": 842,
     "name": "One-on-One",
-    "description": "Grimm leaps into the fray, brutally slashing the enemy with the most health and knocking back all other enemies in a small area.
-Afterwards, if you're not in a boss area, a Frost Giant spawns in revenge.", "long_description": "Grimm attacks the enemy with the most health and knocks back other enemies in a small area.
+    "description": "Grimm attacks the enemy with the most health and knocks back other enemies in a small area.", "long_description": "Grimm attacks the enemy with the most health and knocks back other enemies in a small area.
 In non boss areas, a Frost Giant spawns in revenge.", "graphic_id": 8182,
     "target": "highest_health",
     "num_targets": 1,
-    "aoe_radius": 200,
+    "aoe_radius": 500,
     "damage_modifier": 0.03,
     "cooldown": 300,
     "animations": [